 Many people have left wonderful caring messages on my email, comments on the blog and Facebook.
 Thank you!
 It really does mean a lot to us.
 Vic does not read my blog neither do her boys.
 But Vic has truly appreciated the contact some of her old school friends have made.
 As I said before, dying is a lonely business!

 But today we celebrate the wonderful new drug!
 I thank God for sending angels along our way.
 I thank God for His message through Frik, when I was at the lowest low in my life!!
 I thank God for Dr Jaffer Hussain!
 I thank God for your messages of encouragement and above all I thank God for Vic’s good day!
 Thank you, thank you, thank you God!
 Even if it is only one good day!

 It is 20:00 and Vic has been fed, changed, powdered and medicated.
-She screamed with pain when I changed her.
-Seeing my child sick and in pain, every day of her life , kills me.
+She screamed in pain when I changed her.
+Seeing my child sick and in pain, every day of her life kills me.
 I am dying, painfully slowly from my child’s pain.

 I don’t know how much longer I can handle this.
 The chronic pain I am used to but this new pain is pushing all of us over the edge.

 Esther called today and wants Danie and I to go to a Spa, close by, and she and Tracey will take turns in looking after Vic… How nice is that!!
 But I cannot.
 I cannot leave Vic now.
 Nobody knows her body the way I do.
 It is too big a responsibility to hand over to anyone.
 She needs lots of personal help.
 Vic needs pain meds’ every four hours, day and night.
 If she misses med’s she breaks through her pain levels and then it is disastrous.
 What if she needs help during the night as she so often does?
 What if she vomits and needs me?
 No can do!!
 I cannot desert Vic.
 Until she breathes her last breath I will be by her side.
 No matter how long it takes.